Watts to Kilowatt Hours (W to kWh) Conversion Calculator

 What Does One Kilowatt-Hour of Electrical Energy Cost?

 The cost of one kilowatt-hour of electrical energy varies across the states.
-But you can expect to pay anywhere between 10 and 30 cents for one kWh of electrical energy in the United States.
+But you can expect to pay anywhere between 12 and 35 cents for one kWh of electrical energy in the United States as of 2026.

 Knowing how much you pay per kilowatt-hour of electricity in your area can be pretty helpful.
 For one, you get a sense of how much money you can save when you move some of your load to a solar power system.